koesterlab/koesterlab.github.io/index.md

+---
+tagline: Institute of Human Genetics | University of Duisburg-Essen
+---

 The Köster lab is focused on reproducible data analysis, algorithm engineering and Bayesian statistics in Bioinformatics.
 It will **begin its work in August 2017**.